bxdoan/bxdoan/README.md

 <div align="center">

-> Do you need a reason to not want to lose
+> You take your life in your own hands, and what happens?
+A terrible thing, no one to blame.

-> — Shoyo Hinata —
+> — Erica Jong —

 </div>